next-exp/sw-docs/docs/source/irene.rst

 Peak finding and matching of PMT and SiPM signals
 =================================================

-The peak finding and waveform slicing is arguably the most complex part of the RWF processing.
+The peak finding and waveform slicing is arguably the most complex part of the **RWF** processing.
 The algorithm must be able to find two very different types of signals (S1 and S2), while accurately establishing the limits on those peaks to maintain the energy resolution capabilities of the detector.

-In order to optimize the peak search, PMT CCWFs are used as they have a higher sampling rate and therefore better time resolution.
+In order to optimize the peak search, PMT **CCWF**s are used as they have a higher sampling rate and therefore better time resolution.
 On top of that, these waveforms are PMT-summed to increase the signal-over-noise ratio [#]_.
 S1 and S2 signals are searched independently.

 The PMT-summed waveform is searched for samples above a certain threshold (``thr_csum_sX``), which may depend on the event type.
 The samples below the threshold are initially ignored.
 However, fluctuations in the PMT signal close to the threshold can lead to a split in an otherwise continuous peak.
 This is particularly relevant for S1 signals due to their small amplitude in low-energy events.
 To minimize this effect, signal regions separated by a short time (configurable via the ``sX_stride`` arguments) are joined back together.
 This stride may also depend on the event type.